NCI-GDC/gdc-docs/docs/Encyclopedia/pages/CellRanger_10x_Filtered_Counts.md

 ## Overview ##

-CellRanger - 10x Filtered Counts is part of the scRNA-Seq Pipeline (single-nuclei) used for scRNA-Seq harmonization at GDC.
-Alignment is performed with CellRanger - 10x Filtered Counts using tumor tissues and generates transcriptome profiling data.
+CellRanger - 10x Filtered Counts is part of the scRNA-Seq Pipeline used for scRNA-Seq harmonization at GDC.
+Gene expression quantification, for detected cellular barcodes only, is performed with CellRanger and generates transcriptome profiling data.

 ### Input

-* Tumor BAM - scRNA-Seq
+* BAM - scRNA-Seq

 ### Output